egreiner/FluentSeq/README.md

 # Sequence Validation

+The validation checks the sequence configuration for principle completeness.
+Validation is enabled by default but could be disabled either completely or for specific states.
 The sequence will be validated on build.

 `_sequence = builder.Build();`

 Validations:
+- A Sequence must at least have two configured States
-- The InitialState must be defined (not null or empty)
+- The InitialState must be defined and configured (not null or empty)
-- The InitialState must be configured
 - Every State must have a TriggeredBy(...)
-- A Sequence must at least have configured two States
+- Every TriggeredBy().WhenInState(s)(...) must have a configured State

 Validation could be disabled:
 - completely turn off validation